“Of all the medicines in the inner life,

 But what if it is more serious?

-The word “ayurveda“ means the science/knowledge of life and is based on the sacred Indian scriptures, the vedas, which were written by rishis, sages.
+The word “Ayurveda“ means the science/knowledge of life and is based on the sacred Indian scriptures, the Vedas, which were written by rishis, sages.
 Some sources say that its teachings are older than 6.000 years.
-The ayurvedic philosophy views each being as a composition of three different doshas; namely Vata, Pitta and Kapha.
-Each of these types has its own characteristics and just by reading what they stand for we can get a good idea how to classify ourselves in this oldest of all health systems.
-According to this classification we obtain guidelines for our way of life which will make us healthy and strong to ultimatly be inwardly and outwardly ready to manifest the higher reality.
-So, the ayurvedic medicine is actually a way of life that always keeps in mind the perfect balance in between body, mind and soul.
+The ayurvedic philosophy views each being as a composition of three different doshas; namely Vata, Pitta, and Kapha.
+Each of these types has its own characteristics and just by reading what they stand for we can get a good idea of how to classify ourselves in this oldest of all health systems.
+According to this classification, we obtain guidelines for our way of life which will make us healthy and strong to ultimately be inwardly and outwardly ready to manifest the higher reality.
+So, ayurvedic medicine is actually a way of life that always keeps in mind the perfect balance between body, mind, and soul.
 One of the most important features of Ayurveda is that it is a holistic approach.
 That means that it treats the whole being within context, not only individual symptoms.

 The spirituality behind physical suffering unavoidably leads us to the subject of karma.
-Even if we do all different kinds of meditation, breathing exercises, hatha yoga, raw diets and what not sometimes we are catching ourself an ailment for apparently no reason.
+Even if we do all different kinds of meditation, breathing exercises, hatha yoga, raw diets, and whatnot sometimes we are catching ourselves an ailment for apparently no reason.
 Sri Chinmoy was once asked if the Law of Karma would apply to everybody.
 His answer: “The Law of Karma applies to everyone and at the same time one can transcend it by one’s meditation.
-The Law of Karma exists and yet can be transcended by realisation, oneness with God and by the power of spirituality.“ And while sometimes are situation may seem dire, let us remember:
+The Law of Karma exists and yet can be transcended by realization, oneness with God and by the power of spirituality.“ And while sometimes are situation may seem dire, let us remember:

 „The Night is the thickest just before dawn.“